pnlbwh/pnlutil/pipeline/README.md

 To visually inspect and QC the results:

     qc -h  # show you the options
-    qc -r dwied fsindwi  # Loads each case's DWI and freesurfer map into Slicer, one case at a time qc -l "001 002" t1align fs  # Load t1 and freesurfer map for cases 001 and 002 qc -f caselist_notchecked_wmql dwied wmql  # Load DWI's and wmql tracts for cases in 'caselist_notchecked_wmql'
+    qc -r dwied -q fsindwi  # Loads each case's DWI and freesurfer map into Slicer, one case at a time qc -l "001 002" -r t1align -q fs  # Load t1 as reference image and freesurfer segmentation as image to be QC'ed for cases 001 and 002 qc -f caselist_notchecked_wmql -r dwied -q wmql  # Load DWI's and wmql tracts for cases in 'caselist_notchecked_wmql'

 Finally, to generate a montage of image slices with a labelmap overlay:

-    qclabels t1align t1atlasmask t1atlasmask.png
+    qclabels t1align t1mabs t1mabs.png
     qclabels dwied fsindwi fsindwi.png
     # see 'qclabels -h' on how to adjust the slice axis and dimension size
     # Note: doesn't work so well on DWI's right now

-## Common Issues

-Right now for some datasets the mask generation step (the step that creates `<case>.t1atlasmask.nrrd` using the code from https://github.com/pnlbwh/skullstripping-ants) occassionally fails with a segmentation fault.  `skullstripping-ants` is being debugged to fix this issue.